Menu

 token is used in a transaction, the TMS

-token is de-tokenized and the PAN is sent to the issuer for
+token is de-tokenized, and the PAN is sent to the issuer for

-minimum card data required in order to request a network token is the PAN and the
+identifier tokens.
+The minimum card data required in order to request a network token is

-expiration date.
+the PAN and the expiration date.

-Using network tokens has benefits:
+Using a network token has benefits:

-Network tokens can be provisioned for
+Network tokens can be provided for

 merchants and